 In 2006, to help offset the RMD income tax burden from taxpayers and to encourage charitable giving, Congress introduced Qualified Charitable Distributions (QCDs).

-QCDs allow a taxpayer over age 72 to donate up to $100,000 total to one or more charities directly from a taxable individual retirement account (IRA) instead of taking an RMD.
+QCDs allow a taxpayer age 73 and up to donate up to $100,000 total to one or more charities directly from a taxable individual retirement account (IRA) instead of taking an RMD.
 As a result, you may avoid being pushed into a higher income tax bracket and prevent a phaseout of other tax deductions.
+Starting in 2023, donors can also direct a one-time, $50,000 QCD to a charitable remainder trust or charitable gift annuity as part of recently passed SECURE Act 2.0 legislation

 In 2020, the Coronavirus Aid, Relief, and Economic Security (CARES) Act enabled any taxpayer with an RMD due in 2020 from a defined-contribution retirement plan to skip those RMDs.
 That provision was not extended.